casaletto/alby.bigmath/README.md

 ```

-# how do you use it in your project?
+# how do you I it in my project?

 *.cpp